 5. Introverts are Laser-Focused

-Your home environment has its fair share of distractions compared to the traditional office set up.
+Your home environment has many distractions compared to the traditional office job.
 We’re talking about:

 - The bed

 - Kids and other family members